Skip to contents

 Fuzzy transformation of numeric data

-If .breaks is a vector, the values specify the breaking points of fuzzy sets.
-Infinite values as breaks produce fuzzy sets with open borders.
+• If .breaks is a numeric vector, it directly defines the fuzzy set boundaries.
+Infinite values are allowed, which produces fuzzy sets with open ends.

 Author